-This is big country and, like the Grand Canyon, is primarily a point-and-shoot experience for most visitors.
+This is big country and, like the Grand Canyon, primarily a point-and-shoot experience for most visitors.
 Because this is reservation land and people still live in Monument Valley, most backcountry and off-road travel is prohibited unless you’re with a licensed guide.
 So basically, with one exception, your options for seeing the park on your own are limited.
 You can take a few pictures from the overlook beside the visitor center and the View Hotel, drive the park’s Valley Drive (a scenic but very rough 17-mile dirt road), take a jeep or van tour, or go on a guided hike or horseback ride.
-At the visitor center, you’ll find a small museum and a large gift shop, and, at the View Hotel, you’ll find a restaurant with a knockout view.
+At the visitor center, you’ll find a small museum and a large gift shop, and at the View Hotel you’ll find a restaurant with a knockout view.
 A quarter-mile away from the visitor center there’s a picnic area.

-Activities Outside the Park
+Attractions Outside the Park

 Before leaving the area, you might want to visit Goulding’s Museum & Trading Post, at Goulding’s Lodge.
-This old trading post was the home of the Gouldings for many years and is set up as they had it back in the 1920s and 1930s.
+This old trading post was the home of the Gouldings for many years, and it’s set up as they had it back in the 1920s and 1930s.
 There are also displays about the many movies that have been shot here.
 The trading post hours vary with the seasons; admission is by donation.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.